 Studies have shown that visualizing yourself moving helps activate neuroplasticity the same way that actually moving does!

-Home therapy tools can help you see results faster during stroke rehab at home – especially if they can motivate you to complete a high number of repetition.
+Home therapy tools can help you see results faster during stroke rehab at home – especially if they motivate you to complete a high number of repetitions.

 Tips to Boost Physical Therapy for Stroke Patients at Home